-You begin to specialise in the second year of your studies by choosing one of the four tracks.
+You begin to specialise in the second year of your studies by choosing one of the five specialisations.
 Your choice should be based not only on your interests, but also on the master’s programme you intend to follow and your career plans.
 The study advisors of the faculty can help you make an appropriate choice.

 Digital Technology and Care

 Within the Digital Technology and Care specialisation, you will study the following topics at an academic level:

 What is the impact of eHealth applications in and outside healthcare organisations?